pemcg/manageiq-automation-howto-guide/chapter15/provisioning_objects.md

 source.platform
 ```

-...that has the value "linux" or "windows", and we can similarly use this to make provisioning workflow decisions.
+This has the value of either "linux" or "windows", and we can similarly use this to make provisioning workflow decisions.
 We might typically use this to decide whether or not to register a new VM in Foreman/Satellite 6 as part of the provisioning process, for example.

-All of the Source Object classes extend from MiqAeServiceVmOrTemplate, and so have the same methods as a generic VM.
+All of the Source Object classes extend from `MiqAeServiceVmOrTemplate`, and so have the same methods as a generic VM.
 In practice we rarely need to run a source method.

 ### The Destination Object

-Once the VM has been created (i.e. after the _Provision_ State of the VMProvision\_VM State Machine), we have an object that represents the newly created VM.
+Once the VM has been created (i.e. after the _Provision_ State of the `VMProvision_VM` State Machine), we have an object that represents the newly created VM.
 This is the **Destination Object**.

 The Destination Object is accessible as an association from the Task Object: